 “I started setting up Sleepy Bee Studio in October 2018 and officially started selling this year.
 The team consists of myself and my husband Gav (and our cat Mister Miaow.
-He likes to be involved too!).
-I run the business, do the illustrations and product design and Gav is a graphic designer so he does the artwork set-up, manages print production and handles the technical side of things.
+I run the business, do the illustrations and product design.
+Gav is a graphic designer so he does the artwork set-up, manages print production and handles the technical side of things.

-Mister Miaow’s job is to wait till I’m working on something very detailed and important and launch himself ninja-style onto my desk and flump onto whatever I’m drawing or making.”
+Mister Miaow’s job is to wait till I’m working on something very important and launch himself ninja-style onto my desk.
+The he’ll flump himself onto whatever I’m drawing or making.”

 Why did you set up Sleepy Bee?

-Tell us a bit about you – what were you doing before you got set up, what got you interested in creating stationery/gifts?
+Tell us a bit about you – what were you doing before you set up Sleepy Bee?

 “Growing up, I always gravitated towards anything arts-based.
 I studied interior design for my degree, which I enjoyed in terms of designing spaces and making scale models, but the technical side of things was less of an interest.
 So then after graduating and applying for interior-based jobs that were few and far between in Cambridge, I also did some admin work just to bring some money in and plus a part-time buying & merchandising course in London.